 I have been playing the violin since I was eight years old, and singing since I was nine.
 Beginning only as a hobby, I quickly became bored with my steady diet of classical music.
 Finally, I found the right teacher, and began learning alternative styles.
 She directed me to the Mark O'Connor Fiddle Camps, where I studied with top violinists from every genre, including folk, jazz, rock, and many more.
 By the time I reached high school, I couldn't imagine what else I would do with my life.
 I auditioned for and was accepted into various city youth orchestras, honors orchestras, and county orchestras.
 I also continued to sing, and auditioned for and was accepted into various honors choirs, including city youth choirs and All-State Choir.
 While studying classical styles with Juilliard graduates, I also continued with my alternative styles, performing as a guest artist with Grammy Award winning rock violinist Mark Wood and the world famous folk group, "Barrage."

 I graduated with honors with a Bachelors in Music and Teaching Certification from West Chester University of Pennsylvania.
-Today, I teach fifth and sixth grade orchestra in a North Carolina Middle School.
+I spent three years teaching fifth and sixth grade orchestra in a North Carolina Middle School.
+Today, I am a Graduate Assistant at West Chester University, working on my Masters in Music Education with a concentration in Performance.
 I believe music, just like life, is boring without variety.
 That's why I not only perform a variety of styles, but I teach a variety of styles as well.